KoR Teeth Whitening Summerfield

 What’s the Difference Between Professional and Store-Bought Teeth Whitening?

-True, both professional and store-bought whitening lift tooth stains.
+Both professional and store-bought whitening lifts tooth stains.
 Even so, however, they have different traits and methods.

 For example, consider over-the-counter whiteners.
 These products rely on one-size-fits-all trays and diluted brighteners.
 Consequently, they don’t work very well and produce uneven results.